Search our range of undergraduate, postgraduate and professional courses.

 The people who govern and manage the University.

-Follow our advice so you don’t miss any steps in your Tier 4 visa application.
+Follow our advice so you don’t miss any steps in your Student visa application.
 There’s plenty of help on offer.

-UK Council for International Student Affairs (UKCISA) website contains all the information you need to be able to complete a Tier 4 visa application, whether you’re making your application inside or outside of the UK.
+UK Council for International Student Affairs (UKCISA) website contains all the information you need to be able to complete a Student visa application, whether you’re making your application inside or outside of the UK.

 When applying for your visa, please ensure you have access to the documents listed in the CAS – ‘evidence provided’ and ‘other evidence’ sections.

 If you need any further assistance with your visa application, please contact our International Student Support team and they’ll be happy to help.

 The UK government recently announced a new UK Graduate Immigration Route visa which will aim to create opportunities for international students to work or look for work after graduation.
 Further information can be found in the press release which was published on the government website.

 The UK is committed to attracting the brightest and best talent from around the world to study and work in the UK, and Staffordshire University is delighted to be able to support this.